DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - provide individuals with an opportunity to review and update plans, remvoving obsolete info
         - helps identify situations in which key personnel have left the company and the DR responsibility needs to be re-assigned (note that DR responsibilities should be included in job descriptions)
 - 7.12.2 Walkthrough
-    - 📙**Structured walk-through/Tabletop**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster scenario
+    - 📙**Structured walk-through/Tabletop**: AKA tabletop exercise, takes testing one step further, where members of the DR team gather in a large conference room and role-play a disaster 📝scenario
         - the team refers to their copies of the DR plan and discuss the appropriate responses to that particular type of disaster
         - Tabletop exercises are designed to walk teams through a scenario,
         - During a tabletop exercise, team members come together and walk through a scenario 📝without making any changes to information systems.
+        - The idea is to talk through the steps that have been documented to see if it has all of the correct steps and that they appear to be in the Disaster Recovery Plan (DRP).
+It is called a tabletop exercise because the team sits around a conference table to talk through the steps
+        - It's important to have a structured walk-through before a live disaster test to adequately prepare and complete all necessary implementations.
 - 7.12.3 Simulation
     - 📙**Simulation tests**: similar to the structured walk-throughs, where team members are presented with a scenario and asked to develop an appropriate response
         - unlike read-throughs and walk-throughs, some of these response measures are then tested